dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.markdown

 - Production: `3.12.234.2`
 - Sandbox: `3.142.158.214`

-## Ensuring that the domain is delegated through both providers to achieve greater redundancy
+## Ensuring the domain is delegated through both providers for greater redundancy

 ### 1. Update the NS record set at your Primary DNS provider